 Speaking of build platforms, the M300 Dual comes with a perforated build platform and glass build platform.
 These are automatically calibrated thanks to a capacitive displacement sensor to eliminate the need for manual intervention.

 The M300 Dual also has advanced filament control with runout detection, and a blackout response system which automatically resumes printing following a power outage.
 This helps minimise the risk of print failure.

-You can print with any Zortrax filament - Z-PHA, Z-NYLON, Z-FLEX, Z-PLA Pro, Z-PETG, Z-PCABS, Z-SEMIFLEX, Z-ULTRAT, Z-HIPS, Z-GLASS, Z-ESD, Z-ASA Pro, Z-ABS - and the M300 Dual also has third party filament support.
+You can print with Zortrax filament - Z-NYLON, Z-PLA, Z-PETG, Z-ULTRAT, Z-GLASS - and the M300 Dual also has third party filament support.
 This means you are free to use supported third party filaments without voiding your printer warranty.

 What People Say

 “The two nozzles extrude at alternate times to create the desired printed object and use a water-soluble support material.
 After printing is complete, the support can easily be rinsed off.”

 The best 3D printers fabricate models and parts that are true to design.
 In other words, models and parts that are a perfect physical representation of the digital model drawn in CAD.
 To achieve this high degree of dimensional accuracy, printers must produce a very fine edge across the build area.
 This is how we perceive parts to be high quality or not when we look at them and inspect them.